GSU scholarship program

 Scholarship applicants must be enrolled in a diploma, degree, or certificate program at a community college, university, trade school, or technical institute as a full-time student in any country.

-- There are five $2,000 scholarships available: three are dependant scholarships and two are GSU member scholarships.
+- There are five $2,000 scholarships available: three are dependent scholarships and two are GSU member scholarships.

-- If there are no scholarship applications from GSU members, all five scholarships will be available to be awarded to eligible dependant applicants.
+- If there are no scholarship applications from GSU members, all five scholarships will be available to be awarded to eligible dependent applicants.

-- Dependant scholarships are available for dependant children of GSU members.
-Applicants for dependant scholarships must be age 25 or younger.
+- Dependent scholarships are available for dependent children of GSU members.
+Applicants for dependent scholarships must be age 25 or younger.

 - GSU member scholarships are available for GSU members and spouses of members.